 Many healthcare facilities offer flexible shifts such as evening or weekend schedules.
 Employers also offer part-time or per diem positions that may be more suitable for you if you have limited availability.

-Working while in nursing school provides students with invaluable experience and insight into the healthcare field.
+Working while in nursing school provides students with invaluable experience and insight into what it’s like to be part of a healthcare team.
 Each job opportunity highlights different skill sets, making them suitable for nursing students of different interests and personalities.
-Explore these job opportunities as a stepping stone towards a successful career in healthcare.
+Explore these nursing job opportunities as a stepping stone towards a successful career in healthcare.